brendangregg/Chaosreader/README.md

 This is an updated fork of my original [chaosreader](http://www.brendangregg.com/chaosreader.html), and includes patches by Jens Lechtenbörger http://www.informationelle-selbstbestimmung-im-internet.de/chaosreader.html and others.

-### Internals
+### Dependencies

-This is a stand-alone Perl program that reads binary tcpdump/snoop files, and performs both TCP and IP-fragment reassembly.
+This is a Perl program that reads binary tcpdump/snoop files, and performs both TCP and IP-fragment reassembly.
+It originally required no additional CPAN modules, in part, because the modules I really wanted (TCP and IP packet processing) didn't exist, and also for the convenience.
+Some CPAN modules have since been added in the latest version.

-I've had many thank-you emails to say people appreciated the convenience of this being a stand-alone script, which doesn't require various CPAN modules.
-Yes, it's convenient, but there was also nothing on CPAN to do raw TCP packet processing and session reassembly, or raw IP packet processing and IP fragment reassembly.
+If dependencies are a problem, see the older version under older_versions/chaosreader0.94.

 ### Patches: